Enchodus: Description

 Enchodus species were small to medium in size, with E. zinensis reaching 172.2 cm long.
 One of the genus' most notable attributes are the large "fangs" at the front of the upper and lower jaws and on the palatine bones, leading to its misleading nickname among fossil hunters and paleoichthyologists, "the saber-toothed herring".
 These fangs, along with a long sleek body and large eyes, suggest Enchodus was a predatory species.

 E. petrosus, with standard length around 76.7 cm and sometimes over 1 m, is known from common remains coming from the Niobrara Chalk, the Mooreville Chalk Formation, the Pierre Shale, and other geological formations deposited within the Western Interior Seaway and the Mississippi Embayment.
 Large individuals of this species had fangs measuring over 6 cm in length, giving its skull an appearance somewhat reminiscent of modern deep-sea fishes, such as anglerfish and viperfish.
 Other species, such as E. parvus, were considerably smaller, measuring only some centimetres (a few inches) long.

+Although Enchodus remains are among the most common Late Cretaceous bony fish fossils known worldwide, articulated specimens are relatively rare in North America, where the largest species are known from.
+The most complete Enchodus specimen from North America is the skeleton of an E. petrosus from the Pierre Shale of Wyoming & South Dakota, US.
+Other relatively complete or articulated skulls of are known of E. ferox from the Ripley Formation of Alabama and E. petrosus from the Austin Chalk of Texas.
+In 2026, the largest articulated Enchodus skull was described from an E. petrosus from the Bearpaw Formation of Alberta.
+The individual this skull belonged has been estimated as reaching 1.5 m in total length.

 Despite being a formidable predator, remains of Enchodus are commonly found among the stomach contents of larger predators, including sharks, other bony fish, mosasaurs, plesiosaurs and seabirds such as Baptornis advenus.